GT-RAIL/rail_object_detection/README.md

 Scene Queries are served by first subscribing to an existing camera sensor topic.
 Then at the moment of the query, we run object recognition on the latest frame from the camera and the resulting objects in that scene are returned after however long darknet takes.

-Image Queries require an image to be sent alongwith the query.
+Image Queries require an image to be sent along with the query.
 Object recognition is performed on this input image, and the detected objects as well as the original image are sent back.

 #### Query through topic (Darknet and DRFCN)

-If enabled, the detector subscribes to an existing camera sensor topic and grabs images from this camera at (prespecified) intervals.
-After performing object detection on the grabbed image, the detector publishes the list of objects that were found to the query topic and with the timestamp of the image which was grabbed for detection.
+If enabled (default with DRFCN), the detector subscribes to an existing camera sensor topic and grabs images from this camera as they are published.
+After performing object detection on the grabbed image, the detector publishes the list of objects that were found to the query topic along with the timestamp of the image which was grabbed for detection.

-The interval for grabbing images is specified in the form of a frequency.
+With the Darknet detector, the interval for grabbing images is specified in the form of a frequency.
 If the desired frequency exceeds the maximum frequency of operation of the detector (~1 Hz on CPU), we limit to the maximum frequency of operation.

 ## Menu
  * [Installation](#installation)